-- We are heavily dependent on the success of IMC-1, our lead candidate, which is still under clinical development, and if this candidate does not receive regulatory approval or, if approved, our commercialization efforts are unsuccessful, our business may be harmed. - We may face future business disruption and related risks from the spread of infectious disease, including coronavirus 2019 variants, which could have a material adverse effect on our business. - Clinical trials are expensive, time-consuming and difficult to design and implement, and involve an uncertain outcome. - If we are ultimately unable to obtain regulatory approval for any of our product candidates, our business will be substantially harmed. - Results of preclinical studies, early clinical trials or analyses may not be indicative of results obtained in later trials. - The market opportunities for IMC-1, if approved, may be smaller than we anticipate. - We may never obtain approval for or commercialize IMC-1 or any other development candidate in any other jurisdiction, which would limit our ability to realize their full global market potential.
+- We are heavily dependent on the success of our product candidates, Halneuron[®], IMC-1 and IMC-2, which are still under clinical development, and if these product candidates do not receive regulatory approval or, if approved, our commercialization efforts are unsuccessful, our business may be harmed. - We may face future business disruption and related risks from the spread of infectious disease, which could have a material adverse effect on our business. - Clinical trials are expensive, time-consuming and difficult to design and implement, and involve an uncertain outcome. - If we are ultimately unable to obtain regulatory approval for any of our product candidates, our business will be substantially harmed. - Results of preclinical studies, early clinical trials or analyses may not be indicative of results obtained in later trials. - The market opportunities for our product candidates, if approved, may be smaller than we anticipate. - We may never obtain approval for or commercialize Halneuron[®], IMC-1, IMC-2 or any other product candidate in any other jurisdiction, which would limit our ability to realize their full global market potential.